isc-projects/stork/doc/user/install.rst

 - ``X`` - the check is regularly performed on our CI system
 - ``D`` - the operating system is used to develop Stork, so some checks are performed as a side effect
-- ``U`` - the check is not covered by our CI system, but some users reported successful passes
+- ``U`` - the check is not covered by our CI system, but some users have reported successful passes

 \* MacOS is not and will not be officially supported.
 However, many developers on ISC's team use Macs, so the intention is to keep Stork buildable on this platform.

-\*\* The BSD-like systems are not officially supported, but some users reported successful installations on these systems.
+\*\* BSD-like systems are not officially supported, but some users have reported successful installations on these systems.